Reuse Treated Wastewater Nablus

 Occupied Palestinian Territory

-In water-scarce regions, one answer to climate change and changing rainfall patterns has to be more efficient water use or the use of alternative sources of water.
-GFA presently has been implementing the KfW-funded Wastewater Reuse project in Nablus, Occupied Palestinian Territories since 2019.
-Complying with national and international standards, wastewater from Nablus City is treated in a modern wastewater treatment plant so that it can be utilized for irrigation in agriculture.
-The project encourages farmers to engage in more intensive, irrigation-based farming and to grow high-value crops that generate a higher income than traditional products such as olive trees.
-Water efficient and water saving irrigation techniques such as drip and sub-surface irrigation will be introduced to reduce evaporation and water losses by 2022.
-By using recycled water, farmers will become independent of climate change impacts and have an opportunity to better plan production and revenues.
+In water-scarce regions, one response to climate change and changing rainfall patterns must be more efficient water use or the use of alternative water sources.
+GFA has been implementing the KfW-funded wastewater reuse project in Nablus, Occupied Palestinian Territories, since 2019.
+In accordance with national and international standards, wastewater from the city of Nablus was treated in a modern wastewater treatment plant so that it could be used for agricultural irrigation.
+The project encourage farmers to engage in more intensive irrigated agriculture and to grow high-value crops that generate higher incomes than traditional products such as olive trees.
+Water-efficient and water-saving irrigation techniques, such as drip and subsurface irrigation, are introduced to reduce evaporation and water losses by 2022.
+By using recycled water, farmers become less vulnerable to the effects of climate change and are able to better plan their production and income.

 PROJECT IS PART OF